stipegrbic/stipegrbic.github.io-backup/source/_posts/know-your-terminology.md

 ### Not only Windows

 Unfortunately, this kind of "*I don't care, get it done*" attitude is not limited to Windows apps development.
-When you are dealing with some business, you should make sure you understand the basic terminology, there are simply no excuses.
-Especiallly when you want to do a project and make some money from it.
+When you are dealing with some business, you should make sure you understand at least the basic terminology, there are simply no excuses.
+Especially when you want to do a project and make some money from it.